 - Flexible curved ruler

 - Quilting rulers

-If you are a beginner and on a budget setting up your sewing room, these are the top 4 essentials that I use most sewing days.
+If you are a beginner and on a budget, these are the top 4 essential measuring tools I use most sewing days.

 - Tape measure